- Linda Hartley

 Yoga & Somatics Acknowledgment

-Many of the practices and techniques I draw upon include elements of yoga and somatic practices that originate from Eastern mind-body lineages based in places like India and China.
+Many of the practices and techniques I draw upon include elements of yoga and somatic practices that originate from Eastern and African mind-body lineages.
 Many of these practices in the west blur the origins and traditions of these mindful practices.
 By acknowledging their origins I strive to honour these practices with care and reverence.
-I continually work to question and leave room for the ways I can better show up in these practices as a non-Indian, non-Chinese guest to honour them and their teachers.
+I continually work to question and leave room for the ways I can better show up in these practices as guest, to honour them and their teachers.
 I am forever humbled and grateful as student to these practices.

 Land Acknowledgement